 2. Vittorio Franco

-Vittorio proudly speak about their diversity.
-Describing themselves as fashion lover, music producer/songwriter, artist and model, their Instagram is full of color, genderless inspiration and experiments.
+Vittorio is a transgender and proudly speaks about their diversity.
+Describing themselves as a fashion lover, music producer/songwriter, artist and model, their Instagram is full of color, genderless inspiration and experiments.

 3. Alok Vaid-Menon

 Alok is an Indian-American writer, influencer and performance artist.
 With gender non-conformists ideas, Alok’s creative work has been presented in different countries around the World and they are internationally renowned for their progressive art.

 Remember the pioneer model we mentioned at the beginning of this article?
 Well, here she is.
 Before coming out as trans, Andreja Pejic was best known for being one of the first androgynous supermodels.
 She still works in fashion while adventures herself in the acting world.
 Her social media is full of social activism.

 Non-binary creator Jamie Windust is a must-follow.
 With colorful looks and vibrant makeup, the writer has Ted Talks in the curriculum and is an activist for the non-binarism community spreading the word on social media.

 As we said, genderless fashion is all about cutting off labels.
 Setting the imagination free when choosing clothes.
 So, if you want to make a men’s collection with skirts, go for it.
 If you are a woman and found cool trousers in the men’s section, buy them.

 Identity is all about being who you are and fashion is just a way of expressing it to the world.
 Clothes shouldn’t be treated as a squared box with a lot of rules, but as a personal microphone that gives people the possibility to speak for themselves.

 Did you like our article?
 Read our article about LGBTQ+ Pride Month.